fenago/python-networking-sysadmins/development/lab_guides/Lab_11.md

 ![](./images/C13963_11_08.jpg)

-Figure 11.8: Output showing the best score using n\_neighbors
+Caption: Output showing the best score using n\_neighbors

 In our case, 7 gave the best results.
 Your results may differ.
 Now, moving on, let\'s look at the different types of decision trees and